Caring for Select Populations in Primary Care Nursing

 The School of Nursing’s non-credit micro-credential programming in primary care nursing builds on knowledge, skills, and abilities learned in undergraduate nursing education and aims to prepare learners to practice in primary health care clinics such as physicians’ offices and community primary care centers.

 This two-course micro-credential program will prepare nurses to deliver culturally safe, trauma-informed care to populations who may face increased health challenges or experience barriers to accessing medical services.
 Learners will develop essential competencies aligned with Canadian Family Practice Nurses Association frameworks to provide comprehensive, inclusive care that addresses the unique needs of underserved populations.
-This micro-credential is part of a series of stackable micro-credentials in Primary Care Nursing.
+This micro-credential is part of a series of stackable micro-credentials for primary care nurses.
+For more information on these micro-credentials, please click here.

 OFFERED BY: